FREE SHIPPING ON ORDERS OVER $50

 Making sure you are getting sufficient vitamin K can prevent blockages in arteries that run directly to the heart, and this can translate into real long-term heart health.

-Types of vitamin K
+Types of Vitamin K

 While most dietary information on vitamin K and even dietary supplements of vitamin K will list it as one substance, there are two forms of vitamin K. Vitamin K1 and vitamin K2 are fairly distinct and are derived from different sources.
 The differences between the two forms of vitamin K largely involve complex chemical arrangements that have to do with the relative length of vitamin K molecules.